maxime1992/angular-ngrx-starter/README.md

 Also, a pre-commit hook has been setup and before you commit something, it'll check if all the file are well formatted.
 If you want to disable that behavior, remove `.git/hooks/pre-commit` and also the `precommit` key in `package.json`.

-Last thing about *Prettier*: If you decide to keep the pre-commit hook and if your `package.json` is not at the root of your project (for example if you have a frontend and a backend folder and you want to use prettier in frontend).
-You'll have to add `"gitDir": "../"` within the `lint-staged` property of `package.json` (at the same level of the `linters` key).

 ## Visual Studio Code
 Of course, you can use your favorite editor/IDE.
 If you decide to use VSC, you might want to install [Angular Language Service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template).
 It'll give you autocompletion and type checking into your HTML templates.